 Since I live in the UK, I’ll stick with the British English version.
 However, I will forever use the metric system for quantities, as it has been in use in the UK since I was born, even if the Brits still use stone for weight and pints for liquids – quite confusing and old-sounding, like stone age-old, really.

-Now that the etymological side of what we are eating is clear, I would like to stress a few health facts about the ingredients used in this chilli sin carne recipe.
+Now that the etymological side of what we are eating is cleared, I would like to stress some health facts about the ingredients used in this chilli sin carne recipe.

 The main difference to the traditional beef recipe is that I have replaced the meat with chickpeas, my favourite pulses.
 Packed with vitamins and minerals, high in proteins and fibre (carbs too, so not keto-friendly) and lacking cholesterol, chickpeas are a fantastic source of antioxidants that help fight against cancer and not only.

-The side I served with my chilli is also a healthy substitute to classic white rice: quinoa.
+The side I served with my chilli sin carne is also a healthy substitute to classic white rice: quinoa.

 Fun fact about it: quinoa exists in over 120 varieties (source: Harvard Edu, accessed 30/04/2021.)
 I used tricoloured quinoa because I had a pack in the cupboard, and it made a fun side dish appreciated even by the fussy eater in our family!